Last Updated on July 23, 2020 by Michael Brockbank

 When you apply at Textbroker, the company requires a writing sample.
 This piece of content helps the reviewers determine your skill level.
 Which means you want to offer the best sample possible.
 With these Textbroker writing sample tips, you should score well.

 These are the methods I put into every piece of content, whether it’s for a Textbroker client or not.
-And these elements are also an important part regarding why my private clients love my work.
+And these elements are also an important part of why my private clients love my work.

 Plus, these are also great to use when adding samples to your Textbroker profile after you’re accepted into the system.

 1. Pick Something Your Passionate About or Thoroughly Enjoy

 It’s much easier to write about something of which you’re passionate.
 Not only does the process take less time, but you’re also less likely to make certain mistakes.